Anger Management

 Anger and emotional reactivity are workable.
 With the right support, people often find they’re not actually “angry people” — rather individuals who have developed a learned behaviour to protect themselves.

-If you’d like to arrange a session to discuss your specific situation and see what I can do to help, please get in touch using the form below
+If you'd like to discuss your situation and whether therapy might help, please get in touch here or by using the form below.

 Get in touch